Phenomenology of

 determining the physics of the CMB is the prediction

-that the photon necessarily would have to become
+that the CMB photon necessarily would have to become

 massive by an event taking place suddenly in